Near Sylmar in Los Angeles County, California — The American West (Pacific Coastal)

 Beale's Cut Stagecoach Pass

 [This site was designated as California Registered Historic Landmark No. 1006 on May 11, 1992.
-There are three rock and concrete bases which at one time displayed four different plaques.
-The plaques are now missing.
-The following plaque was never placed:]
+There are three rock and concrete bases which at one time displayed four different markers.
+The markers are now missing.
+The following marker was never placed:]

 California Office of Historic Preservation Statement of Significance:

 Beale's Cut is the only physical and cultural feature of its kind in the entire Los Angeles Basin.
 At the time of its construction in 1862, the actual creation and maintenance of the Cut was considered a significant technological and physical feat consisting of breaching the former impassable geographic barrier of the San Gabriel and Santa Susana Mountain ranges.
 General Edward F. Beale is attributed with the construction of a toll road across the mountains.
 Beale's Cut was also used as a favorite film-making location by pioneer film maker, David Wark Griffith, and others.
 (Marker Number 1006.)